 The request forwards to the function instance.

-2. Simple requests (GET/POST/HEAD, etc.)
+2. Simple requests (GET, POST, HEAD, etc.)

-The gateway validates only the Origin:
+The gateway validates only the Origin header:

 Validation passes: Inject

 Access-Control-Allow-Originand other CORS headers into the response.
-Forward the request to the function for execution.Validation fails: Do not inject CORS headers.
-Still forward the request to the function for execution.
+Forward the request to the function for execution. -

-Compatibility and precedence
+Compatibility and priority

 Comparison of approaches